Asymmetric All-Pay Auctions with Spillovers: Applications

 which satisfy assumptions A\ref{cond:smo}-\ref{cond:pos}.
 Therefore, this game has a unique equilibrium, and there exists some $\bar{s}$ such that no player bids above $\bar{s}$.
 Theorem \ref{thm:main} further allows us to characterize the equilibrium and Proposition \ref{prop:addsep} gives a closed form expression for the equilibrium strategies.

-As the preparation costs become small (with $\varepsilon'_i(s) \to 0$ uniformly for all $s$), the unique equilibrium of a WoA with costly preparation approaches the mixed-strategy equilibrium of the classic WoA.\footnote{Refer to the Appendix for a direct proof.}
+As the preparation costs become small (with $\varepsilon'_i(s) \to 0$ uniformly for all $s$), the unique equilibrium of a WoA with costly preparation approaches the mixed-strategy equilibrium of the classic WoA.
+This is proven in the Appendix.

-One of the counter-intuitive results from the standard WoA with fixed prize values is the fact that both players get expected payoffs of zero, and the player with the lowest value wins most of the time.
-Example \ref{example:woa} shows why the higher-value player can receive a positive payoff in our perturbation.\footnote{This is not always the case in the WoA with costly preparation.
-In fact, Example \ref{example:rankedcost} is a WoA with costly preparation where $v_i$ is constant.}